gmatuz/inthewilddb/README.md

 # Use the verified, up-to-date data of [inthewild.io](inthewild.io) directly
-inTheWild is a community driven database and platform to help your vulnerability triage
+inTheWild is a community driven database and platform to help your vulnerability triage If you just need the exploitation information don't wast your time here hit [inthewild.io/api/exploitation](https://inthewild.io/api/exploitation) this export includes all vulnerability data, exploits and exploitation reports
 ## Who?
 How?
 Information here can be useful for you if you are
 - In ops or vulnerability management and you want to know when to panic: sign up to RSS feed and add it to you notification list (e.g. Slack channel)